-When you’re in need of a quick meal, a creamy carbonara comes together in just a little more time than it takes the pasta to cook – and chances are you already have the ingredients in your kitchen.
+When you’re in need of a quick meal, a creamy carbonara comes together in just a little more time than it takes the pasta to cook.
+It’s a humble sauce of starchy pasta water, eggs and Parm whisked into silky submission.
+And, chances are, you already have the ingredients in your kitchen.
+We have peas in our ingredient list, but if there’s a greens strike in your home, feel free to forgo them.
+Carbonara is easy like that.

 3/4 lb (350 g) spaghetti